The Music industry is vast with many uncharted regions so it’s imperative that you set your goals in order to stay on a path to success

 When it comes to how to set your goals for music, you have to look at things from your perspective.
 It’s not necessarily helpful to look at any other musician and want their career.
 We all have our own paths to walk and the best way to do that start with a belief in yourself and your ability to make your own mark.

-Setting goals is not everyone’s cup of tea but the process can really make a difference to your focus and your attitude towards success.
-Here are 10 things to think about that will help you set your goals for your independent career in music.
+Taking the time to set your goals for music is not everyone’s cup of tea but the process can really make a difference to your focus and your attitude towards success.
+Here are 10 things to think about that will help you with goal setting for your independent career in music.